 Note that it is possible to overdo this.
 If you reach up and crank your risers apart early and hard, and there are packjob-induced line twists occurring, then you may cause the twists to happen higher in your lines, exacerbating the situation.
 Moderation and sensitivity are key.

 Needless to say, jumping a wingsuit that allows you to manipulate at least the bottom section of your risers without unzipping or cutting away is very important.

 - Stick one arm wing out into the airflow, and use it to “windmill” your way around.
 You have to do it on the correct side, and you have to have an arm wing big enough to catch air and influence the turn.
-If you are unconsciously sabotaging yourself with an asymmetric leg wing at the same time in the opposite direction, this will be less effective!
-Your leg wing will also provide resistance in the right or wrong direction.

 - Kick and scream.
 Some say this works.
-The kicking part may be most effective.

 Another cure for body twists is maintaining a symmetric body position.
 If you deploy your PC in a slight turn, then you will be hanging more from one riser.
 When you are hanging more from one riser, it becomes a pivot point.
 This is a problem on every harness ever made; the solution is symmetry, and riser control.